alxpereira/topmodel/packages/core/README.md

 ## Schema

-Schemas allows you to use modl for validation.
+Schemas allows you to use TopModel for validation.
 Properties options are the following :

 - `type` - data type to be validated (see JS Types)